START A SECTION

 - Each group must know the travel guidelines, which will be provided by the International Treasurer.

-- Application for admission is sent to the Secretary General, the Executive Committee and the International Board.
+- Application for admission is sent to the Secretary General and the International Board.
 The International Congress will then consider the application for admission on their recommendation.

 Once the International Congress accepts the application of a new National Section, the implementation phase should include: